 Most all prepared desserts at the grocery store contain palm oil ingredients.
 This includes cakes, cupcakes, cookies, brownies, scones, tarts, and more.

-If you make your own desserts, you can ensure they are palm oil free.
-As we stated above: Use real butter and whole milk, and avoid shortening.
+Instead, make your own desserts without palm oil.
+Use real butter and whole milk, and avoid shortening.

 Before you do your Black Friday shopping, see our post, Holiday Candy Without Palm Oil if you plan to add candy to stockings or to give as gifts.